-Table 2: Audit finding descriptions
+Table 2: Audit Finding Descriptions

-Finding Type Description Deviations Major A major deviation is typically defined as "Based on objective evidence, the absence or significant failure to implement and/or maintain conformance to the requirements of the applicable clauses of ISO 14001:2015 or Volkswagen's internal EMS.
-Minor The requirements of ISO 14001: 2015 (as defined in the audit criteria) are implemented but a management system weakness is detected, but it does not affect the capability of the EMS to achieve its intended outcomes.
+Finding Type Description Major Deviation A major deviation is typically defined as "Based on objective evidence, the absence or significant failure to implement and/or maintain conformance to the requirements of the applicable clauses of ISO 14001:2015 or Volkswagen's internal EMS.
+Minor Deviation The requirements of ISO 14001:2015 (as defined in the audit criteria) are implemented but a management system weakness is detected, but it does not affect the capability of the EMS to achieve its intended outcomes.
 However, there are cases where multiple minor deviations against a specific requirement could demonstrate a systemic failure and thus may be considered a major deviation.
 It could be reasonably assumed that more than three minor deviations from one requirement of a section of applicable ISO 14001:2015 clauses may give rise to a major deviation.
-Opportunities For improvement additional effectiveness or robustness might be possible with consideration of a modified approach.
+Opportunities For Improvement Evidence presented indicates a requirement has been effectively implemented, but based on auditor experience and knowledge, additional effectiveness or robustness might be possible with consideration of a modified approach.
 Best Practices A procedure or process that has shown optimal results suitable for consideration for widespread adoption.